grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   )
 ```

-and try to apply the same trick of introducing factory method to `HybridAlarm` creation.
+and try to apply the same trick of introducing a factory method to `HybridAlarm` creation.
 You know, we are always told that class names should be nouns and that's why `HybridAlarm` is named like this.
 But it does not act well as a description of what the system does.
-Its real functionality is to trigger both alarms when it is triggered itself.
+Its real function is to trigger both alarms when it is triggered.
 Thus, we need to come up with a better name.
 Should we name the method `TriggersBothAlarms()`?
 Naah, it's too much noise -- we already know it's alarms that we are triggering, so we can leave the "alarms" part out.
 What about "triggers"?
 It says what the hybrid alarm does, which might seem good, but when we look at the composition, `Calls()` and `MakesLoudNoise()` already say what is being done.
 The `HybridAlarm` only says that both of those things happen simultaneously.
 We could leave `Trigger` if we changed the names of the other methods in the composition to look like this:

 ```csharp
   new GuardsBuilding(